 The Jasper Mastercard’s most important features include:

-For each friend you successfully refer to Jasper, you’ll earn an extra 0.5% cash back for a full year, up to 6% total cash back (5% above the 1% cash-back baseline).
+For each friend you successfully refer to Jasper, you’ll earn an extra 0.5% cash back for a full year, up to 6% total cash back (5% above the usual 1% cash-back rewards rate).

 Jasper offers credit limits up to $5,000 with no security deposit required.
 Your actual credit limit will depend on your income, creditworthiness, and other factors.